vclemenzi/vite-plugin-multip/README.md

 ```bash
 npm run build
 ```
+> [!NOTE]

-*The `dist/` directory can be directly integrated with your backend without modification.*
+> The `dist/` directory can be directly integrated with your backend without modification.

 ## Why?